leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 This one is tricky in my opinion.
 We already have several people who are willing to contribute to support more languages, which is awesome.

 But maybe some skills will not support some languages.
 Or maybe we need to define ahead what languages have to be supported to consider a skill completed.
 The thing is that to support new languages it's not only about translating utterance samples and answers.
-It also needs to review and define the whole NLU configuration of a skill, especially to spot some specific custom entities in an utterance.
+It also needs to review and define the whole configuration of a skill, especially to spot some specific custom entities in an utterance.

 Maybe some tooling will need to be made to help with that.
 Like some offline auto translation and so on.
 Let's see.
 But yeah, this part is very important too.